 Life insurance can be used to fund an Irrevocable Life Insurance Trust (ILIT) to take your life insurance out of your estate thereby potentially saving thousands in estate taxes.
-Investments or retirement funds, such as annuities or IRA's typically have a beneficiary clause that can be used to name a primary or secondary beneficiary.
+Also, investments in retirement funds, such as annuities or IRA's typically have a beneficiary clause that can be used to name a primary or secondary beneficiary.
 This may avoid probate and thus save the estate additional costs.

 Finally, you should periodically check your beneficiary clause in all your retirement accounts, life insurance and similar type of assets.
 Without doing this, you may find that your designated beneficiary is not who you think it should be.
 For example, if you have divorced, remarried or had children since your retirement plan account was established, you should update your beneficiary clause.
+A beneficiary clause lawyer in New York City can assist you with any updates.
 If a long time ago you named a relative as your beneficiary, the relative may be deceased.
 Updating your beneficiary clause will prevent confusion and disputes and provide the estate plan your desire.